emgeier/sesame-street-image-corpus/README.md

-## AWS Amplify React+Vite Starter Template

-This repository provides a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.

 ## Overview

-This template equips you with a foundational React application integrated with AWS Amplify, streamlined for scalability and performance.
-It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.
+The Sesame Street Image Archive is a repository of images and CVAT annotations that are searchable by all fields and keywords.
+Users can view stills from video content from the popular children's television show, Sesame Street, with categories of objects and people within those images annotated for various characteristics.

 ## Features

-- **Authentication**: Setup with Amazon Cognito for secure user authentication.
+- **Authentication**: Amazon Cognito for secure user authentication.
-- **API**: Ready-to-use GraphQL endpoint with AWS AppSync.
+- **API**: GraphQL endpoint with AWS AppSync.
 - **Database**: Real-time database powered by Amazon DynamoDB.

 ## Deploying to AWS

-For detailed instructions on deploying your application, refer to the [deployment section](https://docs.amplify.aws/react/start/quickstart/#deploy-a-fullstack-app-to-aws) of our documentation.
+- **CI/CD Pipeline**: Commiting changes to the main branch will automatically deploy the code to the AWS-hosted app.
+Monitoring the deployment can be monitored in the AWS Amplify console.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## Development Process

+This repository was built on a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities with pre-configured AWS services like Cognito, AppSync, and DynamoDB.
 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.